iOS 11's Misleading 'Off-ish' Setting For Bluetooth and Wi-Fi is Bad for User Security - Slashdot

 And thus the perception of anyone using Apple products is "Oh, an Apple user.
 Here, take my handicapped parking spot, you poor thing."

-You'll never know if your phone is off (Score:2, Insightful)
+You'll never know if your phone is off (Score:1, Insightful)

 Unless you can remove the battery.